CLM implementation doesn't have tobe a multi-year project.

 Pre-Implementation: Building the Business Case

 A strong business case is the foundation of successful CLM implementation.
-Document current pain points, quantify costs, and define success criteria before evaluating vendors.
+Document current friction points, quantify costs, and define success criteria before evaluating vendors.

 Audit your current contract state